JOIN NOW for exclusive pricing & express shipping

 Dermal fillerVolume restoration or contouringInjectable gel, not an absorbable thread

-Microneedling deviceSurface-level skin remodeling workflowNeedling treatment, not thread implantation
+Microneedling deviceSurface remodeling workflowNeedling treatment, not thread implantation

 Final product checks should rely on the current carton, sterile pouch label, and manufacturer instructions for use supplied with the device.
-These materials are the most relevant sources for storage, sterility, intended use, and market-specific restrictions.
-Internal SOPs should support those instructions, not replace them.
+These materials are the controlling sources for intended use, sterility, storage conditions, expiration, and market-specific restrictions.
+Internal SOPs should support those instructions rather than replace them.

 • Manufacturer instructions for use supplied with the specific SKU.

-• Current carton and pouch labeling, including lot and expiry.
+• Current carton and sterile pouch labeling, including lot and expiry.

 • Local professional standards for aesthetic thread procedures.